Polarity Picker¶

 It is possible to use multiple algorithms simultaneously on the same pick by

-providing multiple entries in picker.PAIC.algorithms or
+providing multiple entries in picker.POLAIC.algorithms or

 Each algorithm determines polarity and sample individually.